Sunday, 12 November 2023

 Arulmigu Sri Valeeswarar Swamy Temple / Sri Valeeswara Mudaiyar Temple / அருள்மிகு ஶ்ரீ வாலீஸ்வரர் ஸ்வாமி திருக்கோவில், Thakkolam, Ranipet District, Tamil Nadu.

-The Visit to this Sri Valeeswarar Swamy Temple at Thakkolam, was a Part of “Shiva & Vishnu Temples and Hero Stones of Tiruvallur District Visit” on 21st October 2023.
+The Visit to this Sri Valeeswarar Swamy Temple at Thakkolam was a Part of the “Shiva & Vishnu Temples and Hero Stones of Tiruvallur District Visit” on 21st October 2023.

-This temple is on the banks of Kosasthalaiyar River and there is no proper path to access.
+This temple is on the banks of the Kosasthalaiyar River and there is no proper path to access it.
 We have to walk about 500 meters from Thakkolam to Thiruvalangadu road, through the fields.
-It will be very difficult during rainy season and during cultivation periods.
+It will be very difficult during the rainy season and during cultivation periods.
 This is one of the 7 ancient temples of Thakkolam.

 Moolavar : Sri Valeeswarar Swamy / Sri Baneeswarar Temple